Greater Swiss Mountain Dog

 Temperament is affected by a number of factors, including heredity, training, and socialization.
 Puppies with nice temperaments are curious and playful, willing to approach people and be held by them.
-Choose the middle-of-the-road puppy, not the one who's beating up his littermates or the one who's hiding in the corner.
+If possible, you may wish to choose the middle-of-the-road puppy, not the one who's beating up their littermates or the one who's hiding in the corner.

-Always meet at least one of the parents — usually the mother is the one who's available — to ensure that they have nice temperaments that you're comfortable with.
-Meeting siblings or other relatives of the parents is also helpful for evaluating what a puppy will be like when he grows up.
+If you can, you may wish to meet one or both of the puppy's parents to ensure that they have nice temperaments that you're comfortable with.
+Meeting siblings or other relatives of the parents is also helpful for evaluating what a puppy will be like when they grow up.

-Like every dog, the Swissy needs early socialization — exposure to many different people, sights, sounds, and experiences — when they're young.
+Like every dog, the Swissy needs early socialization--exposure to many different people, sights, sounds, and experiences--when they're young.
 Socialization helps ensure that your Swissy puppy grows up to be a well-rounded dog.

-Enrolling him in a puppy kindergarten class is a great start.
-Inviting visitors over regularly, and taking him to busy parks, stores that allow dogs, and on leisurely strolls to meet neighbors will also help him polish his social skills.
+Enrolling them in a puppy kindergarten class is a great start.
+Inviting visitors over regularly, and taking your dog to busy parks, stores that allow dogs, and on leisurely strolls to meet neighbors will also help them polish their social skills.

 Swissy dogs are generally healthy, but like all breeds, they're prone to certain health conditions.
 Not all Swissy dogs will get any or all of these diseases, but it's important to be aware of them if you're considering this breed.

 - Hip Dysplasia: This is an inherited condition in which the thighbone doesn't fit snugly into the hip joint.
 Some dogs show pain and lameness on one or both rear legs, but others don't display outward signs of discomfort.
 (X-ray screening is the most certain way to diagnose the problem.)
 Either way, arthritis can develop as the dog ages.
-Dogs with hip dysplasia should not be bred — so if you're buying a puppy, ask the breeder for proof that the parents have been tested for hip dysplasia and are free of problems.
+Dogs with hip dysplasia should not be bred.

 - Elbow Dysplasia: Similar to hip dysplasia, this is also a degenerative disease.
 It's believed to be caused by abnormal growth and development, which results in a malformed and weakened joint.
-The disease varies in severity: the dog could simply develop arthritis, or he could become lame.
+The disease varies in severity: the dog could simply develop arthritis, or they could become lame.
 Treatment includes surgery, weight management, medical management, and anti-inflammatory medication.

 - Osteochondrosis Dissecans (OCD): This orthopedic condition, caused by improper growth of cartilage in the joints, usually occurs in the elbows, but it has been seen in the shoulders as well.
-It causes a painful stiffening of the joint, to the point that the dog is unable to bend his elbow.
+It causes a painful stiffening of the joint, to the point that the dog is unable to bend their elbow.
 It can be detected in dogs as early as four to nine months of age.
 Overfeeding of "growth formula" puppy foods or high-protein foods may contribute to its development.

 - Patellar Luxation: Also known as slipped stifles.
 The patella is the kneecap.
 Luxation means dislocation of an anatomical part (as a bone at a joint).
 Patellar luxation is when the knee joint (often of a hind leg) slides in and out of place, causing pain.
 This can be crippling, although many dogs lead relatively normal lives with this condition.

 - Gastric Torsion: Also called bloat, this is a life-threatening condition that can affect large, deep-chested dogs such as the Swissy.
 This is especially true if they are fed one large meal a day, eat rapidly, drink large volumes of water after eating, and exercise vigorously after eating.
 Bloat is more common among older dogs.
 GDV occurs when the stomach is distended with gas or air and then twists (torsion).
-The dog is unable to belch or vomit to rid himself of the excess air in the stomach, and the normal return of blood to the heart is impeded.
+The dog is unable to belch or vomit to rid themselves of the excess air in the stomach, and the normal return of blood to the heart is impeded.
 Blood pressure drops and the dog goes into shock.
 Without immediate medical attention, the dog can die.
 Suspect bloat if your dog has a distended abdomen and is salivating excessively and retching without throwing up.
-He also may be restless, depressed, lethargic, and weak, with a rapid heart rate.
+They also may be restless, depressed, lethargic, and weak, with a rapid heart rate.
 It's important to get your dog to the vet as soon as possible if you see these signs.

 - Splenic Torsion: This condition occurs when the spleen rotates, causing it to expand and become engorged with blood.
 The symptoms are not always obvious, but can include vomiting, fever, pale gums, and tenderness.
 Splenic torsion requires immediate veterinarian care and the surgical removal of the spleen is necessary.